Itinerary: Pontassieve, Londa, Stia, Pratovecchio, Poppi, Camaldoli, Botanical Garden of Valbonella

 The Casentino Valley tour is a short trip that starts and ends in Florence and will allow you to enjoy the natural beauty of the valley and visit some small charming art cities in this area.

 Casentino Valley is a Medieval land rich in art, history, and culture, located not very far from Florence.
 The valley begins immediately after passing Alpe di Catenaia, a small mountain range that separates Casentino Valley from Tiber Valley.
-In the valley, you will be surrounded by a wonderful landscape made of picturesque villages, ancient monasteries clung to the top of the hills, hermitages sunk in the green, austere castles and lush forests.
-Everywhere, there is only peace and silent.
+In the valley, you will be surrounded by a wonderful landscape made of picturesque villages, ancient monasteries clinging to the top of the hills, hermitages sunk in the green, austere castles, and lush forests.
+Everywhere, there is only peace and silence.

 During this scenic drive tour in Tuscany, you will have the opportunity to visit: